Devnet vs Testnet vs Mainnet

 How To Create a Devnet

 Different blockchains have different processes for spawning local devnets.
-But generally, you can create one through a command line interface application.
-For example, to create a devnet for Stacks, you would use Clarinet.
-See an example of how to set up a Stacks devnet in this resource.
+But generally, you can create one through a command line interface tool.
+For example, to create a devnet for Stacks, you would use Clarinet to spin up devnet locally or interact with devnet in a hosted environment via the Hiro Platform.

 What Is a Testnet?